Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- How to test the websocket endpoint in Elixir
+- Expose a websocket endpoint to allow clients join a chatroom and receive messages
 - As a client I can subscribe to a chat room so that I can receive all the messages sent
-- Expose a websocket endpoint to join a chatroom and receive messages

 ## How to use the chat